csflyer/blogapp/README.md

 # blogapp
-Blog application based on LiaoXueFeng Awesome Python Webapp
+A simple self-used blog application based on flask